thephpleague/period/config/interfaces.md

 This is the main interface.
 All others interfaces just extends it.

 The `League\Period\Interfaces\TimeRange` defines a barebone time range.
 This interface includes methods to get the Time Range endpoints and duration.
-The interface methods are listed and completely covered in the [basic usage](/api/basic-usage/) section.
+The interface methods are listed and completely covered in the [properties](/api/properties/) section.

 ~~~php
 function calculReportFor(League\Period\Interfaces\TimeRange $timerange)